Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Mexican Hot Chocolate Sugar Cookies are festive and easy to make!
-This sugar cookies recipe is dairy free, gluten free, and vegan friendly.
-The sugar cookies are made with spiced hot chocolate and great for holiday cookie platters !
-Soft gluten free chocolate sugar cookies you’re gonna want to make again and again.
+These Mexican Hot Chocolate Sugar Cookies are festive, fun, and so easy to make!
+Soft, gluten-free chocolate sugar cookies that are made with spiced hot chocolate and are great for holiday cookie platters!
+They’re dairy-free, gluten-free, vegan-friendly, and you’ll want to make them over and over again!

 Paleo MEXICAN HOT CHOCOLATE SUGAR COOKIES